deis/deis/docs/using_deis/deploy-application.rst

 or a private registry and copy it over bit-for-bit, ensuring that you are running the same image in development or in your CI pipeline as you are in production.

-Learn how to deploy applications on Deis using :ref:`deis_builds`.

 .. _`twelve-factor methodology`: http://12factor.net/
 .. _`Heroku Buildpacks`: https://devcenter.heroku.com/articles/buildpacks